 - Adopted IRWM Plan an IRWM Plan that has been formally accepted, as evidenced by a resolution or other written documentation by the governing bodies of each agency that is part of the RWMG responsible for the development of the Plan and have responsibility for implementation of the Plan.
 Adoption of an IRWM Plan must follow the notification process in CWC §10543.
-Each project proponent named in an IRWM Grant application must also adopt the IRWM Plan. - American Recovery and Reinvestment Act of 2009 (ARRA) funding provided by the federal government to assist in the construction of local public works projects.
-These funds are not considered State funds and may be used as funding match. - Applicant the entity that is formally submitting a grant application.
+Each project proponent named in an IRWM Grant application must also adopt the IRWM Plan. - Agricultural Water Supplier a water supplier, either publicly or privately owned, provided water to 10,000 or more irrigated acres, excluding the acreage that received recycled water; also include a supplier or contractor for water regardless of the basis of right that distributes or sells water for ultimate resale to customers (CWC §10608.12.(a)). - Applicant the entity that is formally submitting a grant application.
 This is the same entity that would enter into an agreement with the State should the grant application be funded.
 The grant applicant must be a local agency or non-profit organization. - Application the electronic or hard copy submission to DWR that requests grant funding for a Proposal that the applicant intends to implement. - Basin Plan also referred to as Regional Water Quality Control Plan, identifies: 1) beneficial uses to be protected; 2) water quality objectives for their reasonable protection of beneficial uses; and 3) a program of implementation for achieving the water quality objectives as established by the RWQCBs or SWRCB. - Beneficial Uses the uses of streams, lakes, rivers, and other water bodies to humans and other life.
 Beneficial uses are outlined in a Regional Water Quality Control Plan (Basin Plan). - California Native American Tribe all Indigenous Communities of California, which are on the contact list maintained by the Native American Heritage Commission, including those that are federally non-recognized and federally recognized, and those with allotment lands, regardless of whether they own those lands.
 Additionally, because some water bodies and Tribal boundaries cross State borders, this term may include Indigenous Communities in Oregon, Nevada, and Arizona that are impacted by water in California. - Cost Share non-grant fund portion of the total project cost. - Disadvantaged Community a community with an annual median household income that is less than 80 percent of the Statewide annual median household income (PRC §75005 (g)). - Environmental Justice the fair treatment of people of all races, cultures, and incomes with respect to the development, adoption, implementation, and enforcement of environmental laws, regulations, and policies (California Government Code §65040.12(e)). - Funding Match non-State fund portion of Cost Share made available by the applicant to assist in financing a project which can include in-kind-services directly related to the scope of work presented in the grant proposal.
 Funding match expenses must meet reimbursable cost requirements (defined below) and be incurred after the funding match eligibility date specified in the PSP.
 Funding match may also include expenses, including in-kind services, incurred by a State agency, as long as the expenses are not otherwise funded by a State grant or Loan.